navchandar/Naukri/README.md

 Use this script to update your Naukri Profile on schedule everyday, this can be completed in seconds.

-In order to use this, you need to have Python 3, Google Chrome and Selenium webdriver for Chrome in your machine.
+In order to use this, you need Git, Python 3, Google Chrome and Selenium webdriver for Chrome in your machine.

 ## Installation